hamishivi/hamishivi.github.io/index.markdown

 ---
 layout: home
+description: Research, publications, and writing from Hamish Ivison, a University of Washington PhD student working on language-model post-training and reinforcement learning.
+image: /assets/static/me-400.jpg
 ---

 Hi, I'm <a href="#" data-tooltip="[ˈheɪmɪʃ]">Hamish</a>!
 I'm (currently) a PhD student at the University of Washington at [H2Lab](https://h2lab.cs.washington.edu/), advised by [Hannaneh Hajishirzi](https://homes.cs.washington.edu/~hannaneh/), and a part-time student researcher at Google DeepMind.
 I'm generally interested in NLP research, with a focus on post-training for language models.
 I'm interested in making language models more usable for more people, and exploring ways to improve them that go beyond next-token training (with a focus on reinforcement learning).
 Additionally, I'm also interested in improving and exploring language model data mixtures, and dabble in alternatives approaches to language modelling.